bisdn/bisdn.github.io/network_configuration/vxlan.md

 Forward VLAN tagged traffic with ``VLAN=300`` on ``vxlan50000`` and attach it to ``swbridge``.
 Bind ``port54`` as the carrier device to align the behaviour and state (up/down) of ``vxlan50000`` to its underlying interface.
-``DestinationPort`` configures the destination UDP port to the IANA standard.
+``DestinationPort`` sets the destination UDP port to follow the IANA standard from [rfc7348](https://datatracker.ietf.org/doc/html/rfc7348).
 If no port is set systemd will use the default Linux kernel value 8472.

 **WARNING**: baseboxd currently sets the local VTEP Termination port to 4789, which means that every remote VTEP must use ``DestinationPort``=4789.